blockchainsllc/in3-docs/docs/api-c.md

 int rlp_decode_len(bytes_t *b);
 ```

-returns the number of elements found in the data.
+Returns the number of elements found in the data.

 arguments:
 ```eval_rst